aryan-saraswat/survey-sample-angular/README.md

 3. Execute the following instruction: `npm install`.
 This instruction uses npm to install all the dependencies you need to run this web app.
 They're all contained in "package.json"
 4. After this, run `ng serve` and follow the step mentioned in section "Development Server".

+## Seeing the results:

+1. Open the console on the browser where you run the app.
+2. When you complete the survey, a JSON object is generated that helps us summarise the data we just collected and return it to the server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.